O5ten/BitFrag-1/README.md

 ## Project status

-This project arose out of a simple ide and prospered into an idea of bigger picture.
+This project arose out of a simple idea and prospered into an idea of bigger picture.
 The code is still in its early versions.

 ### v0.1
 * The final algorithm is not yet written.
-As of now, a much simpler version of the algorithm is implemented as a *proof of concept*.
+As of now, a much simpler version of the algorithm is implemented as a *proof of concept prototype*.
 * The code structure is brief.
 * The fragment format is preliminary.